Hurts 2B Human (song)

-"Hurts 2B Human" is a song by American singer Pink featuring fellow American singer Khalid for her eighth studio album of the same name (2019).
+"Hurts 2B Human" is a song by American singer Pink featuring Khalid for her eighth studio album of the same name (2019).
 The track was initially released on April 22 as the third and final promotional single but later sent to Italian radio aiprlay on September 6, 2019.
 The song was written alongside Teddy Geiger, Uffie, Eskeerdo, and Scott Harris, while the production was handled by Jorgen Odegard.

 Release

 The official lyric video of "Hurts 2B Human" was released on April 22, 2019.